sebam2k4/exam-platform-angularjs/readme.md

 - **[npm](https://www.npmjs.com/)**
   - Helps manage most of the dependencies in the application

-## Contributing

-- As this is a graded project for a course, no contributions are accepted at this moment :) I suppose after it's been graded then it can be opened to contributions.
-I will keep ya posted :) However feel free to download the project and experiment!

 ### Getting the code up and running
 1. Firstly you will need to clone this repository by running the ```git clone <project's Github URL>``` command
 2. After you've that, you'll need to make sure that you have **npm** installed - You can get **npm** by installing Node from [here](https://nodejs.org/en/)